pure-english/dictionary/README.md

 - [ ] Fix picking the first Origin resulting in nothing happening
 - [ ] If you unselect a word origin and then begin to type, should the origins shuffle around it will reselect said word origin
+- [ ] If a selected word origin disappears while deleting words, then it will just select whichever new origin is there

 ## TODO